AnyLogic

 Defined by

-Here you can choose whether you want to schedule tasks by defining the Triggers or you prefer to use AnyLogic Schedule instead.
+Defines whether to schedule tasks by defining the Triggers or you prefer to use AnyLogic Schedule instead.

 Schedule